zmynx/aws-cdk-context-demo/README.md

 # Each Branch Represents a Different Stage in the Article

 Each branch represents a different stage in the article.
 The branch name is the stage name.
-The branch `main` is the inital stage.
+The branch `main` is the final stage.
 branches:

 - 1—Plain-and-simple